g-merrill/making-a-flask-react-app-from-scratch/README.md

   appBuild: resolveApp('../api/static/react'),
 ```
 * In web pack.config.js, control+F and command+D for 'static/' as necessary and erase them all, there should be around 8 of them
-* Down around line ~528, in plugins: [ new HtmlWebpackPlugin( Object.assign etc,
-* Beneath the inject and template lines, write the following:
+* Down around line ~528, in plugins: [ new HtmlWebpackPlugin( Object.assign etc, beneath the inject and template lines, write the following:
 ```
           filename: '../../templates/index.html',
 ```